Charlie-sHub/world_on_client/README.md

 Feel free to create issues as necessary to request fixes and suggest features.

-## Excellent Flutter tutorials that greatly influenced the work on this project
+## Must do Flutter tutorials
-It is expected you've done them all to begin collaborating on this project
+It is expected you've done them all to begin collaborating on this project, as they have greatly influenced it

 - [Flutter Tutorial for Beginners](https://www.youtube.com/playlist?list=PL4cUxeGkcC9jLYyp2Aoh6hcWuxFDX6PBJ)
 - [Learn Flutter Clean Architecture & TDD](https://www.youtube.com/watch?v=dc3B_mMrZ-Q)